brycewray/hugo-site/content/posts/2020/08/good-stuff-without-google.md

 	- public-sans-20200809-vf-italic-latin.woff2
 	- public-sans-20200809-vf-roman-latin.woff2---I'm old-school and tend to call regular typefaces "Roman," even though that's actually correct only for serif faces.
 11. Now, put the renamed .woff2 files in whatever location is appropriate for your website's setup, and do the normal setup you'd do to make "local" fonts work.
 	For the CSS part of it, you can refer to that CSS you copied earlier, but **be sure** to change the URL to **yours** or you'll be serving from Google!
-For example, on my site, you'd see the following for the Public Sans italic regular-weight file:
+For example, on my site back when it used Public Sans, you'd see the following for the Public Sans italic regular-weight file:

 ```css
 /* latin */